 Amazon.com star rating = 4.4/5

-Why it’s good: There are so many people who believe that if they just had more self-discipline and willpower than they would achieve more, be more efficient and productive, do more of what they like, and be happier.
+Why it’s good: So many people believe that if they just had more self-discipline and willpower than they would achieve more, be more efficient and productive, do more of what they like, and be happier.
 These same people often have very little understanding of what willpower actually is, which is a finite resource that can be drained quickly.
 Once we can understand it, what drains it and what replenishes it, we can then schedule and plan our lives so that our willpower drains less quickly and is there to help us get through a difficult task when we really need it.
-As much as it is fun to be flexible and spontaneous, not having a routine or good habits drains willpower quickly, as does having too many choices, being indecisive, and thinking too much about what to do.
-Although it is also tough to build good habits and routines initially, once they are established, we can than utilise our willpower in other, more challenging ways that will help us to continue to grow.
+As much as it is fun to be flexible and spontaneous, not having a routine or good habits drains willpower quickly, as does having too many choices, being indecisive, and constantly deliberating about what to do.
+Although it is also tough to build good habits and routines initially, once they are established, we can then utilise our willpower in other, more challenging ways that will help us to continue to grow.

-Read it if: You are wanting to understand how willpower works so that you can better utilise it in your life to achieve your goals.
+Read it if: You want to understand how willpower works so that you can better utilise it in your life to achieve your goals.